smart-data-models/dataModel.TourismDestinations/Event/doc/spec_FR.md

       x-ngsi:
         type: Property
     type:
-      description: 'It has to be Event.
-NGSI entity type'
+      description: It has to be Event.
+NGSI entity type
       enum:
         - Event
       type: string